splunk/public-o11y-docs/metrics-and-metadata/enablerelatedcontent.rst

    * - :strong:`Remapping Method`
      - :strong:`Instructions`

-   * - Observability Cloud Logs Pipeline Management
+   * - Splunk Observability Cloud Logs Pipeline Management
      - Create and apply a field copy processor.
 See the :strong:`Field copy processors` section in :ref:`logs-processors` to learn how.